Rapkowsky/rapkowsky/README.md

 <p>
 	Zoofy is a full-stack web application for managing pets.
-It features secure authentication with NextAuth and user authorization via JWT tokens.
+It features secure authentication with NextAuth and user authorization via JWT.
 Users can register, log in, and manage their pets - add, edit, view, or delete them.
 The app also includes integrated payment functionality using Stripe.
 </p>